 Everest Base Camp Temperature

 Since December lies in winter, the overall temperature remains below zero during December.
 Especially, the Everest district is freezing frigid cold in the mornings and at night.
 At nights, the temperature can drop as low as – 14℃.
 The temperature ranges from 10 degrees to 15 degree Celsius during the day time.
-However, the temperature can also lower depend upon the weather conditions on that day.
+However, the temperature can also lower depending upon the weather conditions on that day.

 Accommodation and Food

 On the Everest Base Camp Trek, you will be accommodating in different teahouses and lodges.
 The accessible cabins and teahouses will provide you with rooms and good food.
 Since December is not a peak trekking month, some of the teahouses and lodges might be closed.
 This is also due to the harsh weather conditions during December.
 However, there will be fewer queues in the lodges.
 In some rare cases, you might have to share your room with other trekkers.
 The foods served are also very tasty and healthy.
 Usually, the menu contains Nepali food; yet, foreign delicacies like pasta and spaghetti are also available in some places.
+Check here detail information about Everest base camp trek accommodation.

 Difficulties during Everest Base Camp Trek